arionalmond/svelte/README.md

 # svelte

-This is a generated project, I moved the generated `README.md` to `ExampleProjectReadme.md`.
+This is a generated project, I deleted the generated `README.md` and replaced it with this.
+The generated was outdated for this process of generating the project..

 [Svelte Docs](https://learn.svelte.dev/tutorial/welcome-to-svelte)

 ## Generating Project